-Historically Upton was known for being home for an extraordinary number of pubs per capita.
-For a population of just over 2000 in 1822, there was a record of 17 taverns and inns!
+Historically, Upton was known for being home to an extraordinary number of pubs per capita.
+Serving a population of just 2000 in 1822, there were a record 17 taverns and inns!
 Today that number is only 8, but the population remains nearly the same.
 So enjoy some of the produce from local breweries or a classic favourite in these gorgeous dark-timbered buildings, including Ye Olde Anchor Inn.

 The ‘Pepperpot’ Upton Heritage Centre (Open Monday, Friday & Saturday in the Winter)

 The oldest building in Upton, The ‘Pepperpot’, is the remains of a 13th century church.
 Its iconic gilded crown and imposing architecture can be seen for a way around and is an emblem of Upton upon Severn.
 The attached gardens include gorgeous floral displays from the Upton in Bloom campaign, overlooking the river.
 It is also home to the Tourist Information centre with smiling staff to assist with any queries, map books and gift shop.
 For further information on the history of Upton, you will find an exhibition including touch screen displays.The Pepperpot